qe201020335/BeatSaberOffsetMigrator/README.md

    - See the [EasyOffset documentation](https://github.com/Reezonate/EasyOffset?tab=readme-ov-file#import)
 1. Copy your 1.29.1 EasyOffset preset over to your higher version game (for example 1.39.1)
    - The preset folder is at `UserData\EasyOffset\Preset\`
+2. Download and install the [latest release](https://github.com/qe201020335/BeatSaberOffsetMigrator/releases/latest) of this mod
-2. Install EasyOffset and disable it in the Mods settings menu
+3. Install EasyOffset and disable it in the Mods settings menu
-3. Select your 1.29.1 EasyOffset preset in the `Offset Helper` menu
+4. Select your 1.29.1 EasyOffset preset in the `Offset Helper` menu
-4. Enable `Apply Offset` WITHOUT turning on advance migration
+5. Enable `Apply Offset` WITHOUT turning on advance migration
-5. Go to EasyOffset's settings menu and click `Universal Import`
+6. Go to EasyOffset's settings menu and click `Universal Import`
-6. Enable EasyOffset and save the imported offset to a preset
+7. Enable EasyOffset and save the imported offset to a preset
-7. Uninstall this mod and have fun!
-(Delete `Plugins\BeatSaberOffsetMigrator.dll`)
+8. Uninstall this mod and have fun!
+(Delete `Plugins\BeatSaberOffsetMigrator.dll` and `UserData\BeatSaberOffsetMigrator`)

 ### Record Custom Runtime Offset
 1. In the `Offset Helper` menu, turn off `Apply Offset` and enable `Advance Migration`